fedenunez/playwright-angularjs-extensions/README.md

 ### Locator Strategies

-The extension provides two locator methods:
+The extension provides two locator methods that can be called on `page` or another `Locator`:

-1. **`getByNgModel(ngModel)`** - Synchronous locator that finds all elements with the specified `ng-model` attribute.
-Use this when you only need to find elements by attribute name.
+1. **`getByNgModel(ngModel)`** - Synchronous locator that finds all elements with the specified `ng-model` attribute within the given scope (page or parent locator).

 2. **`getByNgModelValue(ngModel, value)`** - Asynchronous locator that:
-   - Finds all elements with the specified `ng-model` attribute
+   - Finds all elements with the specified `ng-model` attribute within the scope
    - Evaluates each element's ng-model expression in the AngularJS scope
    - Filters to only elements where the evaluated value matches the expected value
    - Returns a Playwright Locator for the matching elements